If you’re in the business of publishing content online, it goes without saying that you have some sort of personal or business goals in doing so.

 “If the audience spends a lot of time using Instagram, then you may want to consider developing a strategy and following on this particular social media platform.
 From more of an on-site perspective, content marketing around long-tail keywords is a good place to start.
 Creating useful keyword-optimized listicle blog posts are easy to put together, readily digestible, and can deliver a lot of value.
 It may also help if you have something like a free eBook or online course to offer your audience from the outset.”

 [Note from Ryan]: Having a very well-thought out strategy around offering free downloadable content and waiting lists for my online courses, has been instrumental in building my audience for both my personal business and for that of my clients.
+Not to mention how helpful it is if you can master the art of learning how to write a headline for your blog posts.

 Ryan: How do you get website visitors to come back for more on a regular basis?